LearnTeachCode/git-notes/README.md

 # git-notes
 A small web app to let anyone easily append notes into a GitHub repo without needing to use Git or GitHub.

+**Working around GitHub permissions:**

+- Option 1: Have each user fork, commit, and make a pull request for every update

+- Option 2: Add all users as collaborators on the base repo first (either manually or automate it for organizations with https://developer.github.com/v3/repos/collaborators/), and then have each user commit directly for every update

+- Option 3: Make all commits directly from the moderator's account, using the optional "author" or "contributor" parameters to give credit for commits to each user's contribution.
+(Won't show up in each user's profile though.
+See https://help.github.com/articles/viewing-contributions-on-your-profile/)

+- Option 4: Look into possibility of using a [GitHub Integration ](https://developer.github.com/early-access/integrations/) for this?

 **Ideas for later features/workflow:**
 - Let admins easily create a new notes file for each topic/meeting within the app.
 - Allow all users to append to notes and view changes *in real time* with Firebase or WebSocket via server?